afredojala/swapi-explore/reports/pages/information/architecture.md

 Another approach, and a more python centric one, would be to switch out duckdb to postgres and github actions with dagster.
 We would still utilize dbt for the transformation, but move the ingestion into dagster Software Defined assets.
 One benefit of dagster compared to the other is that dagster can provide an holistic view of the lineage within the chosen data stack.
-The combination of airbyte, dbt and dagster is a powerful and easy way to get started with the modern data stack
+The combination of airbyte, dbt and dagster is a powerful and easy way to get started with the modern data stack.